jlongenecker/Virtual-Tourist/README.md

 # Virtual-Tourist

 Virtual Tourist is a project built to satisfy Udacity's iOS Nanodegree Lesson 4 [project](https://www.udacity.com/course/ios-persistence-and-core-data--ud325).
-The app allows a user to drop a pin on a map.
-Once the pin is dropped pictures with the corresponding geolation are downloaded from Flickr in the background.
+The app app allows a user to retrieve pictures from the Flick API using geolocation and MapKit.

+The Flickr JSON query as well as the process to download the photos are done seamlessly in the background.
+All photos are saved using NSKeyedArchiver with corresponding photo ids and geolocation saved using Core Data.

+The app is written in Swift and utilizes JSON, MapKit, UIKit, Grand Central Dispatch, Core Data, NSKeyedArchiver and NSURLSession.

 ## Installation